MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/using-cloudscript-actions-with-playstream.md

 }
 ```

-This example demonstrates the common use case of calling **CloudScript** from a client via [ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript).
+This example demonstrates the common use case of calling **CloudScript** from a **Client** via [ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript).
 It checks for an argument passed in with the key **inputValue**, and uses the value for that key as part of the text returned in the debug log info for the execution.

 ## The context input parameter